syariatifaris/gobucket/README.md

 In this implementation, we can define more than task bucket, as each instance may have multiple task bucket running.
 Then, it is also a mandatory, to list all peers
 (other app's running instance) which also deploy this implementation.

-To send the task to an instance with better capacity, we can do this way:
+To fill the task using shared bucket, we can use this function directly.

 ```$xslt
-bg.Fill(id, "sample", data)
+err := bg.Fill(ctx, id, "sample", data)
 ```

+This function will assign the go routine task to local buffer first.
+If the task buffer is full, then it will uses the information from other peers about their buffer availability.
+The peer with least buffer availability will be assigned to the task.

+**WARNING**
+It is possible to have the task assigned, but the peer reject it because it is full.
+TODO: create a callback to notify the failure

 here, **sample** is the name of task group which we defined previously, the data should be in the same conversion for sample task definition.